How to Generate a Controller Plugin from MATLAB Code

 Compile Plugin

-- Call the build container with following command (change options to your needs): `docker run --rm -v "/home/user1/Downloads/MATLAB/Sources/":/GInsPluginWork/ gins_matlab_container ./opt/GInsContainerTemplates/StartUp.sh -n "GInsMatlabPlugin" -t "Matlab Plugin" -d 175 -v 2.17.0 -a V3-32 -m`
+docker run --rm -v "/home/user1/Downloads/MATLAB/Sources/":/GInsPluginWork/ gins_matlab_container ./opt/GInsContainerTemplates/StartUp.sh -n "GInsMatlabPlugin" -t "Matlab Plugin" -d 175 -v 2.17.0 -a V3-32 -m

-- -d: Device ID (use `175` for Q.station) - No change needed
+• -d: Device ID (use 175 for Q.station) - no change needed

-- -v: Version of SDK (for sdk `gins-qstation-sdk-toolchain-2.17.0.919.sh` use `2.17.0` and skip last build number)
+• -v: Version of SDK (for gins-qstation-sdk-toolchain-2.17.0.919.sh, use 2.17.0 and omit the last build number)

-- -a: Firmware architecture (use `V3-32` for 32bit) - No change needed
+• -a: Firmware architecture (use V3-32 for 32-bit) - no change needed

-- -m/s: Use `-m` if MATLAB is used and `-s` for Simulink
+• -m/s: Use -m for MATLAB and -s for Simulink

-- Rename `Sources/GInsMatlabPlugin_usb_install.zip` to `GInsMatlabPlugin_##qstation-x32_2.17.0.999999.zip` (use your plugin name from `-n` option and SDK version `-v`).
+3. Rename Sources/GInsMatlabPlugin_usb_install.zip to GInsMatlabPlugin_##qstation-x32_2.17.0.999999.zip (use your plugin name from the -n option and the SDK version from -v).

 Install Plugin